tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 with prehashed variants such as HashML-DSA-44 alsodefined in {{FIPS204}}: we use the pure version.

+Similarly, the context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3 MUST be the empty string.

 The corresponding end-entity certificate when negotiated must use id-ML-DSA-44, id-ML-DSA-64, id-ML-DSA-87 respectively as defined in {{I-D.ietf-lamps-dilithium-certificates}}.